arxiv-vanity/engrafo/README.md

 [ ![Codeship Status for bfirsh/engrafo](https://app.codeship.com/projects/df36a360-5b2c-0135-2a70-66335668a83b/status?branch=master)](https://app.codeship.com/projects/237445)

-Converts LaTeX documents into beautiful responsive web pages.
+Engrafo converts LaTeX documents into beautiful responsive web pages using [LaTeXML](https://dlmf.nist.gov/LaTeXML/).

+It is a set of stylesheets and scripts for LaTeXML output.
+It makes the design responsive so you can read it on phones, and adds various interactive bits like footnote tooltips.

 It turns this sort of thing: